 For parties, we’ve seen glitter bars becoming more popular as a fun addition to the evening – this is where skilled makeup artists can transform or just add a touch of sparkle to your guests using body glitter and gemstones.
 This is a fabulous option, just make sure you work with a company that uses eco and biodegradable glitters such as In Your Dreams.

 We LOVE a balloon installation for a wedding or event – they can be used either on their own or combined with florals, tassels or garlands but they can certainly help to create the ‘wow’ factor.
 One of our preferred suppliers – Bubblegum Balloons use balloons which are biodegradable as they’re made from natural latex (created using the sap of rubber trees).
 They also work with leading manufacturers who source their latex from sustainable Rainforest Alliance Certified plantations.
 Their foil balloons can also be used up to 5 times and are fully recyclable.

 You can also make a more sustainable choice when it comes to your stationery.
 Consider the choice of material used and chose a recycled card or even one that has small seeds embedded so it can actually be planted after the event.
 Wood is also a surprisingly good material to use perhaps for your menus but made to feel more luxurious with the additional of a beautiful laser cut wrap around it.
 Also look to use more environmentally friendly vegetable based inks.
-Our friends at Intricate Creations, designed and produced the most divine stationery suite for a recent event we attended at The Wilderness Reserve in Suffolk.

 I hope that’s given you some great wedding ideas and party ideas to help make your special celebration kinder to the environment whilst still maintaining a high level of luxury…